davatorium/rofi/doc/rofi.1.markdown

 Disable history

+`-sort` to enable
+`-no-sort` to disable

+Enable, disable sorting.
+This setting can be changed at runtime (see `-kb-toggle-sort`).

 `-levenshtein-sort` to enable
 `-no-levenshtein-sort` to disable

-When searching, sort the result based on levenshtein distance.
+When searching, always sort the result based on levenshtein distance.
-This setting can be changed at runtime (see `-kb-toggle-sort`).
+If disabled, fzf sorting is used when fuzzy matching is used.
+If enabled, levenshtein sorting is used event fuzzy matching is used.

+For other matching modes sorting is always done via levenshtein-sort.

 ### Dmenu specific